 It makes sense to tap into Japan’s under-utilized workforce to make up for the labor shortages and to support the nation’s economic vitality.
 Still, the government needs to realize that it requires more comprehensive efforts than simply eliminating the spousal tax and social security benefits to boost the labor participation of women, especially working mothers.

-A record high 63 percent of women aged 15 to 64 held jobs as of last September, up 6.2 percentage points compared with a decade ago, according to an International Affairs and Communications Ministry survey.
+A record high 63 percent of women aged 15 to 64 held jobs as of last September, up 6.2 percentage points compared with a decade ago, according to an Internal Affairs and Communications Ministry survey.

 Part of the rise was attributed to an increase in the number of single-working women amid the recent trend to postpone marriage.
 The rise in employment was particularly evident among women in their 30s.